XRPLF/xrpl-dev-portal/content/concepts/tokens/demurrage.md

 2. Apply it to the amount to convert:
     - To convert ledger values to display values, multiply by the demurrage coefficient.
     - To convert display values to ledger values, divide by the demurrage coefficient.
 3. If necessary, adjust the resulting value so that it can be represented to the desired accuracy.
-Ledger values are limited to 15 decimal digits of precision, according to the XRP Ledger's [issued currency format](currency-formats.html#issued-currency-precision).
+Ledger values are limited to 15 decimal digits of precision, according to the XRP Ledger's [token format](currency-formats.html#issued-currency-precision).

 ## Interest-Bearing Currency Code Format

-Rather than using the [standard currency code format](currency-formats.html#currency-codes), currencies that have positive interest or negative interest (demurrage) use a 160-bit currency code in the following format:
+Rather than using the [standard currency code format](currency-formats.html#currency-codes), tokens that have positive interest or negative interest (demurrage) use a 160-bit currency code in the following format:

 ![Demurraging Currency Code Format](img/demurrage-currency-code-format.png)